 - 28. The AGSA may, at its discretion, perform audit-related services, performance audits, special audits, investigations and other defined types of engagements.
-In addition to the International Standard on Quality Control (ISQC) 1, Quality control for firms that perform audits and reviews of financial statements, and Other Assurance and Related Services Engagements, the following standards guide these audits: - Performance audits - These audits are conducted in accordance with ISSAI 3000, Standard for performance auditing and the Performance audit manual developed by the AGSA. - Investigations - In terms of section 5(1)(d) of the PAA and Investigations and special audits regulation 3(1), the auditor-general may exercise discretion in deciding to carry out an investigation after taking into account all relevant information and circumstances relating to that information.
+In addition to the International Standard on Quality Management (ISQM) 1, Quality management for firms that perform audits and reviews of financial statements, and other assurance and related services engagements, the following standards guide these audits: - Performance audits These audits are conducted in accordance with ISSAI 3000, Standard for Performance Auditing and the Performance audit manual developed by the AGSA. - Investigations In terms of section 5(1)(d) of the PAA and Investigations and special audits regulation 3(1), the auditor-general may exercise discretion in deciding to carry out an investigation after taking into account all relevant information and circumstances relating to that information.
 Investigations and special audits regulation 5(1) prescribes the process of acceptance or declination of a request for an investigation.

-Investigations are conducted in accordance with Standards and guidelines:Investigations developed by the AGSA.
+Investigations are conducted in accordance with Standards and guidelines: Investigations developed by the AGSA.